Sihai-Li/Meatkiller1993/README.md

 - 👋 Hi, this is Sihai, currently a postdoc in the University of Chicago
-- 👀 I’m interested in cars, travel and all kinds of fun
+- 👀 I’m interested in cars, building PCs, travel and all kinds of fun
 - 🌱 I’m currently in OMSCS program offered by Georgia Tech
 - 💞️ I’m looking to collaborate on all kinds of people